mesa package

 Bases: BaseScheduler

-A scheduler which activates each agent once per step, in random order, with the order reshuffled every step.
+A scheduler that activates each agent once per step, in a random order, with the order reshuffled each step.

-This is equivalent to the NetLogo ‘ask agents…’ and is generally the default behavior for an ABM.
+This scheduler is equivalent to the NetLogo ‘ask agents…’ behavior and is a common default for ABMs.
+It assumes that all agents have a step method.

 Executes the step of all agents, one at a time, in random order.